mousecpn/FERNet-Pytorch/README.md

 ### SOMETHING TO SAY ABOUT THE EXPERIMENTS

-- Although I only train the model for 24 epochs, it seems that neither of PRS and CCB improves performance.
+- Although I only train the model for 24 epochs, it seems that neither of PRS or CCB improves performance.
 Thus, I need your help to point out the mistake of my implementation and assist me to improve the this implementation.
 If the author of the paper can see this repository, please open source the code as soon as possible.
 - In PRS, if you use the feature of after the pre-processing phase ($X_{end}$) for DCN, the performance is much lower than just using $X_{out}$.
 - You can realize fine-tune refinement phase by inputting feat.detach() and offset.detach() to DCN.
 In this way, DCN won't affect the training of upstream parameters.
 - In RFAM, the first branch and the input do not have any spatial downsampling while the other two branches do downsampling, which will lead to mismatch of the size.
 Besides, the authors do not mention the padding method for the dilation, so I use zero padding.